 Since I forgot to take a before shot, you’ll have to use your imagination.
 Picture all of the lids and all of the pans that are now on the wall (plus one more that I donated), stacked on top of the stuff that is currently in the cupboard.
 It was not good.

 Now it is good.
 And it has stayed that way for more than a month.
 It’s easy to keep the cupboard organized, because nothing is stacked on top of other things.
 Each large pan has a place, and nothing else goes in that place.
 The black pans in the back left corner only come out on solar oven days.
 The rest of the pans go in and out almost every day – but it’s easy to put them back where they go because their spot never gets taken by anything else.
 And since the whole solution was only ten bucks, we didn’t have to worry about how to fit it into the budget or postpone the purchase until after our credit card billing cycle ended.
-No balance transfer necessary when your solutions are from the thrift store!

 I’m loving the new organization, and I love the fact that all of it set us back a grand total of ten dollars.